jordiclive/jordiclive.github.io/projects.md

 <code>[SO](http://s.tk/)</code>

-_[Predicting Data Science salaries from the job Description, Flask web application]
+_[Predicting Data Science salaries from the job Description, Flask web application]_ – *December, 2018*

 This is a web scraping and natural language processing project.